Mentorship coaching for Healthcare Quality Forum

-This page is for mentors coaching others on an Integrating Quality (IQ) project, with a focus on preparing an abstract and presentation for the annual Integrating Quality Symposium: Linking Educational and Clinical Excellence.
-IQ is a complex subject and new to many at UC Davis Health System.
-To gain better understanding of IQ in general, check with those dedicated to training particular teams.
+This page is for mentors coaching others on an Healthcare Quality (HQ) project, with a focus on preparing an abstract and presentation for the annual Healthcare Quality Forum: Linking Educational and Clinical Excellence.
+HQ is a complex subject and new to many at UC Davis Health System.
+To gain better understanding of HQ in general, check with those dedicated to training particular teams.
 For example, residents should check with the Graduate Medical Education department.

-Information about IQ is also available through the AAMC:
+Information about HQ is also available through the AAMC:

 Preparing your abstract

-In preparing an abstract for UC Davis Health System's Integrating Quality Symposium, here are a few resources to help mentor your project team.
-The Symposium is an academic or scholarly event, a format which health professionals and learners may or may not be familiar with.
+In preparing an abstract for UC Davis Health System's Healthcare Quality Forum, here are a few resources to help mentor your project team.
+The Forum is an academic or scholarly event, a format which health professionals and learners may or may not be familiar with.

 Squire guidelines are a good resource: http://squire-statement.org/